bigfleet/jimvanfleet.com/content/posts/2006-08-14-life-s-true-joys.md

 ---
 layout: post
 title: Life's True Joys
-tags: []
+tags:
+- Personal
 status: publish
 type: post
 published: true
-meta: {}
+Date: 2006-08-14
 ---
-<p>Calling people is taking absolutely <strong>forever</strong>, so for those who haven&#8217;t heard yet.
+Calling people is taking absolutely *forever*, so for those who haven't heard yet.
 Megan and I got engaged.
-It&#8217;s getting to be so long since it happened that you&#8217;ll think I don&#8217;t care about you.</p>
+It's getting to be so long since it happened that you'll think I don't care about you.

-	<p>It was on the first day of our beach vacation.
-I hadn&#8217;t been planning it, but we were walking along the beach, and some other folks were setting off fireworks.
-I had been thinking for ages about all the things I wanted to do, like make sure that she&#8217;d love the location, and getting the perfect jewelry item.
+It was on the first day of our beach vacation.
+I hadn't been planning it, but we were walking along the beach, and some other folks were setting off fireworks.
+I had been thinking for ages about all the things I wanted to do, like make sure that she'd love the location, and getting the perfect jewelry item.
 I realized, though, that none of that mattered at all, really, and I should just ask her.
-She said <strong>yes!</strong></p>
+She said *yes!*

-	<p>We haven&#8217;t set a date yet, although it&#8217;ll probably be fall of next year.
-We&#8217;ve really just begun looking at locations, although Megan has apparently bought her dress already.</p>
+We haven't set a date yet, although it'll probably be fall of next year.
+We've really just begun looking at locations, although Megan has apparently bought her dress already.